64nYm3d3/CheatSheet/Tools/Stuff I Wrote/ReadMe.md

-For the most part these are pretty bad, it is likely that performing these manually may easier and in some cases using other tools.
+For the most part these are pretty bad.